kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ### Kubebuilder

-Kubebuilder is a framework for building Kubernetes APIs using custom resource definitions (CRDs).
+We wil use Kubebuilder which is a framework for building Kubernetes APIs using custom resource definitions (CRDs).
 It streamlines the process of developing Kubernetes controllers by providing a set of tools, libraries, and code generation features.
 Built on top of the Kubernetes controller-runtime library, it allows developers to create robust, scalable controllers and operators with minimal boilerplate code.
 It supports best practices like testing, scaffolding, and project layout, making it easier to manage and extend Kubernetes-native applications.
 We can download the latest release of Kubebuilder CLI, make it executable and move it into `/usr/local/bin` where user installed binaries are usually stored.

 ```sh